ppuentex/UCRB_NL_Streamflow/Input_Data/README.md

 #### Observed Data

 The data-processing folder contains the raw observed stream flow data for the Colorado River Basin retrieved from [Bureau of Reclamation](https://www.usbr.gov/lc/region/g4000/NaturalFlow/current.html) along with a Jupyter Notebook that processes this data in order to retrieve only the total annual water year stream flow for the gauges of interest.
 This workflow created the MultiObserved_data.csv in the Input_Data folder.
+Use ONLY if the intention is to give an updated Recorded Streamflow from [Bureau of Reclamation](https://www.usbr.gov/lc/region/g4000/NaturalFlow/current.html) or want to consider more gauges besides the ones used in this study.

  - NaturalFlows1906-2019_20210420.xlsx edition was last revised 04-15-2021